List of 100 Bullets characters: Megan Dietrich

-First appeared in issue #4, she is series' femme fatale; a charming, confident yet deadly member of the Trust.
+First appearing in issue #4, she is series' femme fatale; a charming, confident yet deadly member of the Trust.
 Megan had risen to become the head of the Los Angeles-based Dietrich family, also running the family securities firm following the death of her father.
 A seemingly staunch supporter of the House of Medici and a close friend of Augustus, Megan had a hidden agenda and was not above murder to protect her own interests, also displaying more than a passing interest in Benito Medici.
 Megan was shot in an intentionally unsuccessful assassination attempt by Victor in San Diego (in issue #66).
 Soon after, she consummated a deeper partnership with Augustus Medici, who was able to convince Megan to not seek retribution for the attempt on her life.
 Megan's relationship with Augustus appeared to be headed towards a possible marriage, but the relationship was terminated by Augustus.
 Megan then teamed up with Vermeer and D'Arcy as they plotted against Medici and Graves to realign the Trust under her leadership.
 In issue #99, she was seen seducing Benito (the brand new head of the house of Medici) in the pool where he would be found dead in the next issue.
 She was shown to be possibly both racist and sexist in issue #100, when she reacted to Graves' naming of Dizzy Cordova as the new Agent of the Minutemen.
 Megan was killed in an explosion engineered by Cole Burns (which also ultimately claimed his life as well) in issue #100.

 Roland Dietrich

-First appeared in issue #69 (in a flashback), Roland was Megan's father and the Head of the House of Dietrich around the time of the Atlantic City incident.
+First appearing in issue #69 (in a flashback), Roland was Megan's father and the Head of the House of Dietrich around the time of the Atlantic City incident.
 He was present in the 1962 meeting at which he and Axel Nagel approved Graves's ascension to the role of Agent and leader of the Minutemen.
 He voted in favor of the Trust's dissolution of the Minutemen, on the advice of Graves and despite his reservations.
 Ultimately, this led to his capture and brutal execution at the hands of the Minutemen in Atlantic City.